52 Quintessential Florida Experiences

 22. Snack on Snake

-Held each May at the Volusia County Fairgrounds, the Wild Game Feast welcomes guests to spend $50 each to sample from heaping helpings of exotic delicacies, including venison, gator tail, frog legs, crawfish, pulled pork, wild boar stew and the Pièce de résistance, fried rattlesnake.
+Held each March in Gainesville, the Wild Game Feast welcomes guests to sample heaping helpings of exotic delicacies, including venison, gator tail, frog legs, crawfish, pulled pork, wild boar stew and the Pièce de résistance, fried rattlesnake.
 The event raises money for local non-profit organizations, so you can feel warm and fuzzy while noshing on something long and slithery.

 23. Zip It Good